fedoranimus/todoist-api/source/includes/v7/_sync.md

 Field | Description
 ------| -----------
-type *String* | The type of the command. args *Object* | The arguments of this specific command. uuid *String* | Command UUID.
+type *String* | The type of the command. args *Object* | The parameters of this specific command. uuid *String* | Command UUID.
 More details about this below. temp_id *String* | Temporary resource ID, Optional.
 Only specified for commands that create new resource ("item_add" command).
 More details about this below.